 Fifth repress, ltd. 333 on amber coloured vinyl.
+SOLD OUT!!

+Sixth repress, ltd. 333 on classic black vinyl.
 LAST COPIES!!

-Sixth repress, ltd. 333 on classic black vinyl

 Including: - 350g gatefold cover - printed 250g cardboard innersleeves - two A2 posters - logo sticker - 2x 180g vinyl - two exclusive vinyl bonus tracks (Summoning covers) - total playing time almost 1.5 hours!